literalice/aws-app-mesh-examples/walkthroughs/howto-cross-account/README.md

     ```
 2. Edit the `vars.env` file to add your account and profile settings:

-    1. **Project Name** used to isolate resources created in this demo from other's in your account. e.g. howto-cross-account
+    1. **Project Name** used to isolate resources created in this demo from other's in your account. e.g. cross-account
         ```
-        export PROJECT_NAME=howto-cross-account
+        export PROJECT_NAME=cross-account
         ```
     2. **Account IDs**:
         This demo needs two accounts to which are in the same AWS Organization.